UWOrbital/OBC-firmware/README.md

     ```
 6. Choose the environment where you'll be running `git commit` (either WSL2 or the host).
 In that environment, install Python 3.8+ and pip if they're not already installed.
 Then, run the following in the OBC-firmware directory:
     ```sh
-    pip install pre-commit # You may want to create a Python virtual env before this pre-commit install
+    pip install -r requirements.txt # You may want to create a Python virtual env before this pre-commit install
     ```
     **Note:** pre-commit is used to format your code whenever you make a commit.